Momentum-Team-15/momentum-team-15.github.io/_posts/2022-12-06-defining-mvp.md

 ### User Personas

-You don't necessarily need to create user personas for your app, but you do need to determine and define who your users are.
+You don't necessarily need to create user personas for your app, but you do need to determine and explicitly define who your users are.

 - [Getting the Most Out of Personas](http://www.uxforthemasses.com/personas/)
 - [Creating Personas](https://www.uxbooth.com/articles/creating-personas/)